 Skip to Content

 Chocolate chip banana cookies using overripe bananas and chocolate chips for a simple treat full of sweetness.
-Like banana bread cookies, they’re something new to try!
+Like banana bread cookies, they’re something new to try with browned fruit so it doesn’t go to waste to enjoy as a sweet dessert.

 Have you made chocolate banana cookies yet?
 They’re a bit like banana bread cookies with fresh fruit and oatmeal too.
-Light and simple to make they’ve become one of our favorite new desserts. (affiliate links present, originally published 6/19)
+Light and simple to make they’ve become one of our favorite new desserts. (affiliate links present)

 Banana Chocolate Chip Cookies